Navigating the Cloud Landscape Through a Health, Health Services and Compliance Lens

 Life sciences organizations also have a tremendous need for scalability.
 Modern clinical trials not only require massive compute capacity, but the computing demand required for them is growing exponentially.
 A trial may now involve APIs that de-identify patient data sets, machine learning algorithm technology that run that data, data lakes that can standardize disparate data sets, and the capability to do everything across multiple clinical trial locations—all adding up to a gargantuan data processing need that up to now has been unprecedented.
 In addition, the failure rate for new drugs remains high, which makes the ability to scale down a trial’s compute quickly an essential part of a life sciences’ data management arsenal.
 It also makes it a vital tool for reducing expenditures.
 Ultimately, the cloud’s quick scalability and subsequent cost-savings is analogous to the common sense we all grew up with: you turn off the lights when you leave.

-Why does managing PHI feel like it requires a PhD?
-Properly handling PHI and maintaining compliance in the public cloud requires very specific, constantly-evolving expertise that can only be achieved through continual learning and training.
+Why does managing PHI feel like it requires a Ph.D.?
+Properly handling and securing PHI while maintaining compliance in the public cloud requires very specific, constantly-evolving expertise that can only be achieved through continuous learning and training.
 In addition, as a matter of best practice, you should adhere to the Health Information Trust Alliance Common Security Framework (HITRUST-CSF) program, the gold standard for PHI security and privacy controls, as well as comply with HIPAA’s standards for security at the physical, technical and administrative levels.

 With these complications in mind, a growing number of healthcare organizations would rather use their IT resources for innovation, not continuous security and compliance.